 Note: removing the arms can be tricky and even though you loosen the chain then they might still be stuck in place.
 There are some tools to help you remove the arm, but most people don't own one of those tools.
 In that case, you can grab a piece of wood and a hammer, place the wood piece on the opposite side of the crank, and hit it in a way that pushes the crank out.

 DIY Bicycle Repair #4: Loose Brakes

 Another worrying problem that could mean a terrible accident for the rider is the feeling that the brakes aren't working properly.
-Sometimes you feel that the brakes are too loose to actually pull your bike to a stop.
+Sometimes you feel that the brakes are too loose to pull your bike to a stop.

-One tip is to check if the cables connecting the brakes are stretched too much.
-Then, turn the brake-adjuster barrel counterclockwise.
+One tip is to check if the brakes cables are too loose.
+In that case, turn the brake-adjuster barrel counterclockwise.
 While you are doing so, notice the brake pads moving closer to the rim.
 Continue doing so until you feel that the brake pad's grip is good enough.

 If that didn't do the trick then grab an Allen key and loosen the cable where it holds to the caliper, then pull the cable a little bit further and tighten the bolt again, to make the pads get closer to the rim or the disk rotor.
 Running hydraulic disk brakes or rim brakes is another story.
 They might need a fresh bleed, and that could be done by yourself provided that you have the proper tools to do it, including the Syringes, or just take it to a repair shop and ask them to bleed the brakes for you.
 For more information on how to fix a bicycle brake, you are invited to visit my page about bicycle brake repair.